prjctimg/huetiful/docs/content/pages/index.md

 ### What you can do with this package

-- Filter collections of color according to different properties i.e hue,saturation etc
+- Filter arrays of color according to different properties i.e hue,saturation etc
-- Sort colors according to their properties like luminance and hue.
+- Sort arrays of colors according to their properties like luminance and hue.
 - Create colors from template values like pastels, hueshifted color scales, paired schemes etc!
 - Reference to all colors in the default TailwindCSS palette with every shade as a function!
 - Categorize colors using their properties such as temperature and achromatic/chromatic .
-- And much more.
+- Get values of statistical significance (such as min and max hue values) from arrays of colors.

+> #### Nice to know
+> All the functions come with TypeScript IntelliSense autocomplete for built-in parameters and are documented using TSDoc for code description during development.
+No need to cram the docs!

 ## Installation